 - A. Short-term Suspension Procedures (10 days or less) - 1.
 The school principal, or his designee, has the right to enforce this disciplinary policy and to apply disciplinary action, including suspension, for the commission of any disciplinary offense.
 The principal shall investigate all allegations of misconduct. - 2.
 Prior to any suspension, the school principal or his/her designee shall advise the student of the particular misconduct of which the student is accused and the specific reasons/facts for such accusation.
 The student shall be given an opportunity at that time to explain the student's version of the incident or facts to the school principal or his/her designee. - 3.
-If the principal suspends the student, the principal, or designee, shall make a reasonable effort to contact the student's parent or guardian by telephone to notify them of the suspension, that the student will be or has been removed from class, and that the student will be kept under supervision until the close of the school day or the arrival of the parent or guardian.
+If the principal suspends the student, the principal, or designee, shall make a reasonable effort to contact the student's parent or legal custodian by telephone to notify them of the suspension, that the student will be or has been removed from class, and that the student will be kept under supervision until the close of the school day or the arrival of the parent or legal custodian.
 This responsibility shall not be delegated to a student.
 If the parent or principal or designee so requests, the student will be granted an early dismissal from school to return home. - 4.
-The principal shall provide a written notice of suspension to the parents or guardian providing notice of the offense and the term of the suspension - 5.
+The principal shall provide a written notice of suspension to the parents or legal custodian providing notice of the offense and the term of the suspension.
+The principal or a designee may mail (by certified mail) or hand deliver a copy of the suspension form to the parent or legal custodian, which form shall include the specific offense for the suspension and the factual basis of the charge(s).
+The suspension may also be emailed to the parent or legal custodian with verification that it was received. - 5.
 In the event a student disrupts the orderly operations of the school, the student may be immediately removed from the school premises and placed in the custody of parents, next of kin, or law enforcement, provided that the matter is resolved in a timely manner. - 6.
-If the parent or guardian of the suspended student wishes to contest the suspension, the parent or guardian shall, within three (3) school days after receipt of written notification of the suspension, submit a written request to the Superintendent to review the matter. - 7.
+If the parent or legal custodian of the suspended student wishes to contest the suspension, the parent or legal custodian shall, within three (3) school days after receipt of written notification of the suspension, submit a written request to the Superintendent to review the matter. - 7.
 Upon such request, the Superintendent or designee shall schedule a review hearing at the earliest convenience.
 The decision of the Superintendent or designee on an appeal of a short-term suspension shall be final, and there shall be no right to appeal such decision to the Board.